Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Accessibility.md

 - Avoid using features that interfere with assistive technologies, including visual, audio, or other interactions.
 - Do not provide text in an image format.
 Screen readers cannot read text within images.
-- Provide a way for users to adjust or mute all sources of audio.
+- Provide a way for users to adjust or mute all audio sources.
 - Provide a way for users to turn on captions or audio description with audio sources.
 - Provide alternatives to sound as a means to alert users, such as visual cues or vibrations.